MaastrichtU-IDS/dsri-documentation/website/docs/deploy-ubuntu-desktop.md

 :::caution

 This template is not activated by default in the DSRI catalog.
-Contact the Research Computing Support team at [rcs-ub@maastrichtuniversity.nl](mailto:rcs-ub@maastrichtuniversity.nl) to have it enabled for your project.
+Contact the [RCS](mailto:rcs-ub@maastrichtuniversity.nl) team, to have it enabled for your project.

 :::